18 Therapist-Approved Date Night Questions for a Stronger Relationship

-Starting or maintaining a healthy romantic relationship can be fun, but also requires work.
-Here are some therapist-approved date night questions that can spark great conversations and strengthen partnerships, whether it's your first date or your 50th.
+Starting or maintaining a healthy romantic relationship can be fun, but also requires some wise intention.
+Here are therapist-approved date night questions, whether it's your first date or your 50th.
+Plus, what one psychologist says your ultimate relationship goal should be.

 Date night fun